robotraconteur/RobotRaconteur_ServiceBrowser/README.md

-# Robot Raconteur Python Examples
+# Robot Raconteur Service Browser

-This repository contains several examples demonstrating how to use the Robot Raconteur library in Python programs.
-The services are design to control an iRobot Create robot and read images from webcams.
-There is also a simple simulation that can be used if a physical robot is not available.
+This repository contains a Service Browser for Robot Raconteur to allow the user to quickly view the available Robot Raconteur Services being advertised on the network to which the computer is connected.
+This is a tool used to verify the presence of an active RR service or to quickly find the details of active RR services to assist in connecting applicable clients.

 ### Installation